Prince Harry blames stress on Daily Mail trial over Meghan Markle miscarriage - ExBulletin

 Prince Harry blames stress on Daily Mail trial over Meghan Markle miscarriage

-Prince Harry believes Meghan Markle had a miscarriage because of what [Daily] Mail did to him.
+Prince Harry thinks Meghan Markle had a miscarriage because of what the [Daily] Mail did to him.

-In the sixth episode of Harry and Meghantheir new docuseries for Netflix, the royal couple tackles the difficult and deeply personal subject of pregnancy loss, a topic the Duchess of Sussex has previously spoken about at length in an op-ed for the New York Times in November 2020.
-In the latest installment of the series, Meghan explains that after moving into their new home in Santa Barbara, she started feeling a lot of pain and then collapsed to the ground holding their son Archie.
+In the sixth episode of Harry and Meghantheir new docuseries for Netflix, the royal couple tackles the difficult and deeply personal topic of pregnancy loss, a subject the Duchess of Sussex has previously spoken about at length in an op-ed for The New York Times in November 2020.
+In the latest installment of the series, Meghan explains that after moving into their new home in Santa Barbara, she started feeling a lot of pain and then collapsed to the ground holding their son, Archie.
 She said, I was pregnant, I really couldn’t sleep.
 The first morning we woke up in our new home, I had a miscarriage.

 |